Existence, uniqueness, and universality of global dynamics for the fractional hyperbolic $\Phi^4_3$-model: Local well-posedness with Gaussian initial data

 \noi (iv) In view of the expansion in \eqref{sto3_expand} and \eqref{sto3_simp} and also noting that the smoothing property for our equation is slightly stronger than that of \cite{OWZ}, we can use similar steps as in \cite[Lemma 3.4 (i)]{OWZ} to obtain

 \noi so that the regularity and convergence of $\<320>_N$ hold.
-The essential difference is the use of counting estimates.
-For the non-resonance term, the use of Lemma A.4 in \cite{OWZ} needs to be replaced by our Lemma \ref{LEM:QC}.
-For the single-resonance term, the use of Lemma A.3 in \cite{OWZ} needs to be replaced by our Lemma \ref{LEM:BR}.
-For the double-resonance term, the use of Lemma~A.5 in \cite{OWZ} needs to be replaced by our Lemma \ref{LEM:DRC}.
-The tail estimates \eqref{tail} and \eqref{tail_diff} follow from the same way as in \eqref{cub_tail}.
+The essential difference of the proof is the use of counting estimates.
+In view of the product formula \eqref{prod}, the product $\<30>_N \<2>_N$ is decomposed into three parts: a non-resonance term (no pairing), a single-resonance term (one pairing), and a double-resonance term (two pairings).
+For the non-resonance term, the use of Lemma~A.4 in \cite{OWZ} needs to be replaced by our Lemma~\ref{LEM:QC}.
+For the single-resonance term, the use of Lemma~A.3 in \cite{OWZ} needs to be replaced by our Lemma~\ref{LEM:BR}.
+For the double-resonance term, the use of Lemma~A.5 in \cite{OWZ} needs to be replaced by our Lemma~\ref{LEM:DRC}.
+The tail estimates \eqref{tail} and \eqref{tail_diff} follow from the same way as \eqref{cub_tail}.

 \noi (v) As in (iv), we can use similar steps as in \cite[Lemma 3.4 (ii)]{OWZ} to obtain